bpedrazaa/fedex_project/README.md

 This will update the table adding the estimated price to pay.

 ## Change state of package
-To change the state of a package to packaged. embarked, routed, arrived or delivered is required to make the method PUT with one of the following format:
+To change the state of a package to packaged, embarked, routed, arrived or delivered is required to make the method PUT with one of the following format:

 */fedex/packages/{packageId}/packaged*
 */fedex/packages/{packageId}/embarked*